hackcambridge/hc-2019-4d/README.md

 ## Database migrations

-We are using the sequelize CLI to manage migrations.
-So to create your own:
+We use sequelize to manage migrations.
+To create your own:

 ```bash
 yarn migration:generate --name YOURMIGRATION